Breast Reconstruction after Mastectomy

 Autologous Tissue or Flap Techniques

-Sometimes a mastectomy or radiation therapy will leave insufficient tissue on the chest wall to cover and support the use of a breast implant.
-In these cases, tissue from other parts of the body are transferred to the chest wall to create a breast mound.
+A mastectomy or radiation therapy can leave insufficient tissue on the chest wall.
+This makes it difficult to cover and support the use of a breast implant.
+In these cases, tissue from other body parts is transferred to the chest wall.
+This creates a breast mound.

 Autologous refers to your own tissue being used to reconstruct the breast.
-This can be combined with implants to perform a hybrid type of reconstruction.
+This can be added to implants to carry out a hybrid type of reconstruction.

-Flap is a term used in plastic surgery that refers to a tissue or a group of tissues that with a specific blood supply is used to reconstruct a defect in the body.
+A flap is a term used in plastic surgery.
+It refers to a tissue or a group of tissues with a specific blood supply.
+This tissue is used to reconstruct a defect in the body.

 DIEP and Tram Flaps